gchis66/cloudy-calc/README.md

 - `help pi` or `help constants` - Display help about mathematical constants
 - `gs [query]` - Search Google for calculator-related information

-## Testing

-You can test the factorial functionality using the included test page:

-- Open `test-factorial.html` in your browser
-- Use the manual testing interface to try different expressions
-- View the automatic test results to verify functionality
+### Customization

+Access settings by clicking the "Options" link in the calculator:

+- **Theme**: Choose between Light and Dark themes
+- **Font Size**: Adjust the calculator's font size for better readability

 ## Installation

-1. Clone this repository
+1. Clone this repository or download the source code
 2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable "Developer mode" (toggle in the top-right corner)
 4. Click "Load unpacked" and select the project folder
 5. The Cloudy Calculator extension will be added to your browser

+## Usage Tips

+- Press Enter to calculate expressions
+- Click the pop-out icon to use the calculator in a separate window
+- Use the up/down arrow keys to navigate through command history
+- Right-click on results to copy them to the clipboard

 ## Technologies